 The most severe injuries tend to lead to higher settlements and verdicts.
 However, there are many factors that can impact it’s value.

 Insurance companies tend to focus on the factors that might reduce your award–such as whether you share any blame for the crash.

 One of our founding attorneys is a former insurance defense attorney.
 That means we’re familiar with these and other insurance scare tactics–and you can count on us to do everything possible to minimize their effectiveness.

 What Types of Damages Are Available to Car Accident Victims?

-Whether you were injured in a rear-end collision, head-on crash, or rollover, you might be entitled to seek compensatory damages for your losses.
+Whether you were injured in a rear-end collision, head-on crash, hit and run, or in a rollover accident, you might be entitled to seek compensatory damages for your losses.

 Depending on the facts, you could recover:

 - Other property damage

 - Out-of-pocket costs